jekymin8232/vitalguardai-com/README.md

+### Technology That Invests in People, Not Just Infrastructure
 **"AI that runs on a single sheet of paper" is not a slogan—it is a fact.
 Complexity weakens security and control; simplicity strengthens them.
 Privacy-enhancing and life-saving AI technologies do not necessarily require large-scale data centers.
 What matters most is sustainability.**

 # The Potential of Offline AI